 Do you need a visa?

 No, Singaporeans are allowed to visit Bali visa-free for 30 days.
 You’ll need to fill up an e-customs declaration before arriving.
-On top of that, you’ll also need to pay a tourism tax (IDR150,000, ~SGD$12.61) Bali through the Love Bali website or by downloading their app on Apple or Android.
+On top of that, you’ll also need to pay a tourism tax (IDR150,000, ~SGD$11.62) in Bali through the Love Bali website or by downloading their app on Apple or Google Play.

-Bangkok is one of the most popular travel destinations for Singaporeans and it’s not hard to understand why – considering the abundance of food, affordable prices shopping, and vibrant nightlife.
-In fact, we even have a guide on the best things to do in Bangkok.
+Bangkok is one of the most popular travel destinations for Singaporeans, and it’s not hard to understand why, considering the abundance of food, affordable prices, shopping, and vibrant nightlife.
+We even have a guide on the best things to do in Bangkok.

-Singaporeans can use the e-gates in Thailand, but only when arriving or departing through Suvarnabhumi Airport in Bangkok.
-The immigration process takes approximately 45 seconds for the immigration offices to check your passport and let you through immigration if you were to do it manually.
+Singaporeans can use the e-gates when entering Thailand.
+The immigration process takes approximately 45 seconds for the immigration officers to check your passport and let you through immigration.
 Thailand’s e-gates, on the other hand, cut the process down to 20 seconds.

-No, under the Tourist Visa Exemption Scheme (TVES), Singaporeans are allowed to enter Thailand without a visa and stay in the country for 30 days.
+No, under the Tourist Visa Exemption Scheme (TVES), Singaporeans are allowed to enter Thailand without a visa and stay in the country for up to 60 days.

 At Hong Kong International Airport, the automated lanes are called the e-Channel service.